Last Updated on January 30, 2023 by lauren

 Tietiesbaai Beach Camp, West Coast

 Tietiesbaai is one of the best West Coast camping sites near Cape Town.
-Outdoor lovers flock here to enjoy a more basic camping experience, while spending their days hiking around the coastline, watching incredible sunsets and visiting the small town of Paternoster.
+Outdoor and adventure lovers flock here to enjoy the incredible natural scenery while spending their days hiking around the coastline, watching incredible sunsets, and visiting the small town of Paternoster.

 Campsite Specs: